nterreri/thesis/report/chapter1.md

 quality of support cancer patients receive across the UK.

+Intelligent conversation systems have enjoyed an increasing amount of media attention over the last year (numerous articles among which: The Economist, 2016;
+Berger, 2016; Knowledge@Wharton, 2016; Finextra Research, 2016; Yuan, 2016; French, 2016).
-Intelligent conversation systems have enjoyed an increasing amount of media attention over the last year[^aiarticles].
-With applications of artificial intelligence to using natural language inputs for different purposes, including general purpose mobile device interfaces[^viv].
+With applications of artificial intelligence to using natural language inputs for different purposes, including general purpose mobile device interfaces (Viv, 2016; Dillet, 2016).
 Furthermore, several technology companies have started offering "Artificial Intelligence as a Service" products.
-Among these are BloomsburyAI (founded at UCL) and bespoken companies such as Google and Microsoft[^aiaas].
+Among these are BloomsburyAI (founded at UCL) and bespoken companies such as Google and Microsoft (Pandorabots, 2016; Riedel et al, 2016; Microsoft Cognitive Services, 2016).
 This appears indicative of the fact that chatbot and natural language processing technologies have reached a level of maturity comparable to that achieved years ago by haptic technology, that we find almost ubiquitously in human-computer interfaces and everyday use of computing devices today.

-This project is part of PEACH: Platform for Enhanced Analytics and Computational Healthcare (Project PEACH, 2016).
+This project is part of PEACH: Platform for Enhanced Analytics and Computational Healthcare (PEACH, 2016).
 PEACH is a data science project that originated at University College London (UCL) in 2016 that sees Master level candidates working together on the data platform and on related projects.
 With more than twenty students across multiple Master courses, it is one of the